How to Determine if You’re Getting Paid Fairly

 If you expect to be acknowledged in a certain way for your performance, make sure it’s in writing as well—sometimes projects are bought mid-stream, and a new firm coming in won’t be bound by verbal promises made by the previous production company.

-Another item to look out for in a contract?
+Another item to look out for in an acting contract?
 Implicit commitments.
 Before signing, a performer should always know the duration of time they’ll be committing to a specific project.
 Understand that “perpetuity” effectively translates to “forever,” but an open-ended time commitment might be just as unclear if that term isn’t mentioned in the contract.
 (And ambiguity is something you don’t want in a contract.)

 If there is a back-end provision or the contract specifies you will be paid in a “reasonable duration” after the job is completed, proceed with caution.
 What else should you look out for in this sentence?
 “To be determined later” or “to be negotiated in good faith.”
 “TBD in a signed contract is typically a red flag in our books.